aidandenlinger/autocopr/DOCS.md

 - and a lot of random stackoverflow questions
 You're also welcome to look at the spec files here if you aren't doing anything too complicated, they're hopefully somewhat clear!

+Nowadays to write a spec, I mainly follow the steps in that Fedora Packaging Tutorial:
+- copy one of my existing specs as a template
+- update the fields
+- open a distrobox with `fedora-packager` installed
+- copy the spec file to its own folder for testing
+- use `spectool -g <spec-file>` to download the source
+- run `fedpkg mockbuild` to build the specfile so far.
+I do this gradually - first, add an `ls` after the `%autosetup` and see if it works, if not try adding the necessary flags from my other specs until I get the folder structure I want, and continue on
+- once I think it's fully built, try installing the rpm in the `results` folder with DNF and test it, if it works it's good to go!
+- follow the steps in [COPR Integration](#copr-integration) to add it to COPR

 I'm not building the packages, I'm just linking the binaries from Github Releases.
 If your project pushes a binary directly to Github Actions, you're in